 “It was while writing a Diary that I discovered how to capture the living moments.” – Anais Nin

 Now some years ago, I taught a series of journaling workshops at Covenant House, a youth shelter here in Toronto, and I loved it: writing and sharing stories, prompts, poetry, notebooks and paper, all of us sitting around a table scratching away.
-I had writing exercises and prompts, a tiny clock for time, freshly filled fountain pens and loved that there were youth who were sharing their stories through their writing and words.
+I had writing exercises and creative writing prompts, a tiny clock for time, freshly filled fountain pens and loved that there were youth who were sharing their stories through their writing and words.

 Since then I wondered whether or not there would be interest in a workshop for the shop – we could all sometimes use a little inspiration to get us going, right?
 It never made it off the back burner – Naomi’s arrival, big moves and changes, collaborations that weren’t quite the right timing or fit.
 Now, however, with the launch of the studio shop, the stars have aligned, and the timing is perfect.*

 Part of my love for journaling is that while I write the blog ostensibly to share with you all news and updates on the shop, I also write to remember and tell some of the stories from behind the shop, of Caleb, the cat, our journey, all of it.
 So much of that comes from the daily writing all of the tiny and small details of life, all the in-between.
 It’s writing down things to remember them and to sort through them in my mind and to find what’s important.
 As a bonus, I find the more I write in my journal, the easier words come in general – priming the pump and getting the ideas and words all floating around in there.